yuniroro/Interpretable-Rotator-Cuff-Tear-Diagnosis-using-MRI-slides-with-CAMscore-and-SHAP/README.md

 ![](./images/RCTs.jpg)

-## Project Overview
+## Overview

-This research focuses on developing a Computer-Aided Diagnosis (CAD) model for age-related musculoskeletal disorders, specifically Rotator Cuff Tears (RCTs), that occur in the shoulder region.
-The project involves using three-plane MRI slides coupled with diagnostic outcomes to enhance the interpretability of the CAD model.
-The MRNet architecture is utilized, with training on each anatomical plane and a fusion of results through logistic regression.
+This repository contains the code and parameters for the project presented at SPIE Medical Imaging 2024, titled "Interpretable Rotator Cuff Tear Diagnosis using MRI slides with CAMscore and SHAP."
+The project focuses on developing a Computer-Aided Diagnosis (CAD) model for age-related musculoskeletal disorders, specifically Rotator Cuff Tears (RCTs), in the shoulder region.
+The goal is to enhance the interpretability of the CAD model using three-plane MRI slides and diagnostic outcomes.

+## Key Features

+- **CAMscore:** Introduces a CAMscore mechanism to identify the importance of individual MRI slides in the decision-making process.
+- **SHAP (SHapley Additive exPlanations):** Utilizes SHAP values for interpreting the model's output and understanding feature importance.

 ![](./images/project_overview.jpg?scale=0.7)